AcadIMAT

 Where Can I Study Medicine in Italy?

-As of October 2023, there are 5 private and 17 public Italian universities that offer an English Medical (and 2 Dental) programme to give a total of 22 choices to students considering studying medicine in Italy.
-While there are 22 universities they are spread across just 14 cities, which we’re going to explore in depth one by one in the following list.
+As of April 2025, there are 5 private and 16 public Italian universities that offer an English Medical, 2 offer Dentistry and 1 Veterinary programmes to give a total of 23 choices to students considering studying medicine in Italy.
+While there are 22 universities they are spread across just 15 cities, which we’re going to explore in depth one by one in the following list.

 We really recommend prospective students to pick a Medical school based on the city lifestyle they love, and not the university itself as you will be spending a minimum of 6 years there.
 You will quickly realise that university rankings are actually pretty arbitrary so there is no correct answer to “best ranking medical school in Italy”.